-When the maintainer completes the product definition using the GUI screen, the product definition is saved (e.g., in parts definition 208).
-The product definition can then be used by a configuration user in configuration system 212.
-External and Internal Representations definition from a conceptual level that is easy to understand.
+The GUI screen of FIG. 6 illustrates a view of a product as seen by a user (e.g., maintainer and configuration user).
+A view of the product that is seen by a user is referred to as the external representation.
+A user sees a product or product 5 definition from a conceptual level that is easy to understand.
 The user does not need to express a definition or configuration using a language that has a syntax that is foreign to the user.
-A GUI having graphical selections and operations is preferably used to allow the user to see the external representation.
+A GUI having graphical selections and operations is preferably used to allow the user to see the external repre-10 sentation.
 The external representation uses terminology that is familiar or intuitive to the maintainer.
 For example, an include product relationship defines elements that can be included in a product.